AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] Try to submit the form, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
 Click on `Cancel`, confirm that the account was not deleted.
 - [x] Try to submit the form, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
 Click on `Delete`, confirm that the user receives a confirmation of the deletion through the modal form.
 The user then gets redirected to the home page with a grey flashed message.
 - [x] Try to submit the form with an incorrect password, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
 Click on `Delete`, even though the user is confirmed that his account was deleted, the user gets redirected back to the form and a red flashed message appears confirming that the account has not been deleted because the password provided was incorrect.

 **Test result:** Successful :white_check_mark:

+###### Feature 8 - Online cookbook

+**Hypothesis:** You should be logged in to perform this test.

+**Test scenario:**
+- [x] Click on the "cookbook" menu item in the navigation bar, confirm that it takes you to your favorite recipes.
+- [x] After landing on the page, confirm that the image and title of the page loaded succesfully.
+- [x] The list of favorite recipes are displayed as recipe cards with the recipe name and picture.
+- [x] Hover over the title/image for each image cards, and confirm that the title turns pink.
+- [x] At the botton of the page, confirm that there is a shortcut link to add new recipe.
+Click on the link and confirm that it takes you to a form to add a new recipe.
+- [x] Click on a recipe card, confirm that it takes you to the corresponding recipe description.

+**Test result:** Successful :white_check_mark:

+###### Feature 9 - Add a recipe

+**Hypothesis:** You should be logged in to perform this test.

+**Test scenario:**
+- [x] Try to submit the form leaving all the fields empty, confirm that this is not possible.
+- [x] Confirm that all mandatory fields are referenced thanks to a small red asterisk and optional fields are specified as such.
+- [x] Try to submit the form leaving all optional fields empty, confirm that the form can be submitted.
+- Checking each fields specificity:
+    - [x] Recipe name: confirm that this field is mandatory, if empty a red "*required" message should appear below the field, all alphanumeric characters are allowed but only a maximum of 50 is allowed.
+If the field is correct, a "validated" message in gree should appear below the field.
+    - [x] Recipe difficulty: confirm that this field is mandatory, the listings for the dropdown menu loaded and that only single selection is allowed.
+    - [x] Serving: confirm that the field is mandatory, if empty a red "*required & serving >0" message should appear below the field, only numerical values are allowed, minimum value should be 1 and maximum value should be 15.
+If the field is correct, a "validated" message in green should appear below the field.
+    - [x] Recipe description: confirm that this field is optional, all alphanumeric characters are allowed but only a maximum of 100 is allowed.
+    - [x] Hours & Minutes: confirm that minutes are mandatory and hours are optional, if minutes are empty a red "*required" message should appear below the field, only numerical values are allowed and max value for minutes is 59.
+    - [x] Meal/Diet Category: confirm that this field is optional, all checkbox options are displaying correctly, multiple selection is allowed.
+    - [x] Occasion/Geography/Allergens/Tools: confirm that this field is optional, the listings for the dropdown menu loaded and that multiple selection is allowed.
+    - [x] List of Ingredients: at least one ingredient is mandatory, if field is empty a red "*required" message should appear below the field, all alphanumeric characters are allowed but only a maximum of 100 is allowed.
+The user can click on the `+` button to add a new ingredient, a new ingredient line should appear with a `-` button to delete the latter.
+    - [x] List of Instructions: at least one instruction is mandatory, if field is empty a red "*required" message should appear below the field, all alphanumeric characters are allowed but only a maximum of 500 is allowed.
+The user can click on the `+` button to add a new instruction, a new instruction line should appear with a `-` button to delete the latter.
+    - [x] Add Image: confirm that this field is optional, all alphanumeric characters are allowed (the user should copy/paste a direct URL to his image).
+    - [x] Add to favorites: optional field, this toggle button can be clicked to directly add the recipe to the user's cookbook.
+- [x] Fill in all the mandatory fields and confirm that the recipe form is submitted succesfully.
+    - Confirm that if no picture is provided, then a default picture is added to the recipe.
+    - Confirm that the recipe is added to the user's cookbook, when the "Add to favorites" button is activated.
+- [x] When the recipe is added, the user receives feedback thanks to a green flashed message and is redirected to "my recipes" page.

+**Test result:** Successful :white_check_mark:

+###### Feature 10 - Edit a recipe

+**Hypothesis:** You should be logged in to perform this test.

+**Test scenario:**
+- [x] When users click "Manage recipes" in their account dashboard, they can view all the recipes they have created.
+- [x] Then can click the "Edit" button and be redirected to an editable form pre-filled with the existing recipe details.
+- [x] Users can edit recipe information through the form and submit their changes.
+- [x] Users will be confirmed changes to the recipes were saved and will be redirected to the recipe description.

+**Test result:** Successful :white_check_mark: